MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-21-setjmp-plus-longjmp-equals-goto-but-awesome.md

 Unfortunately, [you can't](https://stackoverflow.com/a/17357266)

-> The identifier in a goto statement shall name a label located somewhere in the enclosing function.
+> The identifier in a goto statement shall name a label located somewhere ***in the enclosing function***.
 A goto statement shall not jump from outside the scope of an identifier having a variably modified type to inside the scope of that identifier.